adychn/fast-style-transfer/README.md

 Images with Batch-Instance norm performed indistinguishably to instance norm in style.
 Additionaly, I observed Batch-Instance norm produce smoother image on reconginzable objects, i.e. objects that we can define with a noun easily or have defined edging structures such as faces.
 In theory it should produce a more capable object recongnization task if the stylized image is fed as an input.
 And without total variational denoising, the pictures look grainier, but I suspect it is due to my under-trained feed forward network.

 ### Comparing Stylized Images
 For each group, a content image follows by three stylized iamges.

-From left to right are produced with models that incoorperate either Instance Norm, Batch-Instance Norm, or Batch-Instance Norm no total variational denoising.
+From left to right are produced with models that uses this normaliztion:
+* Instance Norm
+* Batch-Instance Norm
+* Batch-Instance Norm no total variational denoising.

 <p align='center'>
 <img src = 'content/COCO_train2014_000000000471.jpg' width="250px">